-•explanation of pathophysiology of major medical diagnoses eg: signs and symptoms or clinical manifestations of the disease, are there different variations of this type of illness?
+eg: signs and symptoms or clinical manifestations of the disease is the client currently experiencing or has experienced in the past but are now under control?
+Are there different variations of this type of illness?
 What is happening physiologically in the body?
 If the client has more than one major diagnosis, how do these conditions relate/affect the other? for example, diabetes and cardiovascular disease.